kapcina69/Smart_watch/README.md

 - **📶 Wireless Connectivity**
   - BLE data sync via **Nordic UART Service (NUS)**
-  - Time synchronization from mobile app to MCU
+  - Time and date synchronization from mobile app to MCU
   - BLE commands to control UI and features remotely

+- **🔔 Haptic Feedback**
+  - Vibration motor feedback when:
+    - Charging is connected
+    - Bluetooth is enabled
+    - Screen is changed

 - **⚙️ System Reliability**
   - Watchdog timer for crash recovery